nitrictech/docs/docs/guides/serverless-api-with-nextjs.md

       bodyParser: false, // Disallow body parsing, consume as stream },
   },
-  // To avoid any CORs issues use NextJS as a proxy for Nitric API
+  // To avoid any CORs issues use Next.js as a proxy for Nitric API
   // We are working on it :)
   async rewrites() {
     return [